sean-hill/map-around-mobile/README.md

 map-around-mobile
 =================

-Find events going on around you, right from your smartphone.

 A simple [Ionic-based](http://ionicframework.com/) app.
 Finds events going on around you or near a location.

 To build, install cordova, then run: